vincmazet/bip/_sources/filtering/fourier.md

     \qquad\text{where}\; a,b\in\mathbb{C}.
   $$

-* The convolution of two images is equivalent to the multiplication of the DFT of the images:
+* The convolution of two images is equivalent to the multiplication of the DFT of the images, provided that the convolution is circular (wrapping hypothesis on the edges):

   $$
     f * g = \mathcal{F}^{-1}[F \times G]
   $$

-* The 2D DFT can be obtained by computing a 1D DFT on the rows, then a 1D DFT on the columns (the DFT is separable).
+* The DFT is separable: it can be obtained by computing a 1D DFT on the rows, then a 1D DFT on the columns.

 * The DFT is periodic with periods $M$ and $N$ ($k, l \in \mathbb{Z}$):